Kaishu Yamazaki: Lion City Sailors

 Following his exploits for the White Swans, Yamazaki was snapped up local giants Lion City Sailors for the 2020 Singapore Premier League season.

 Hougang United

 1 season later, he joined Hougang United.
-He wins the 2022 Singapore Cup in the club first ever piece of silverware in their history.
+He wins the 2022 Singapore Cup in the club's first-ever piece of silverware in their history.

 Mosta

-After 5 years in the Singapore Premier League, he joined European team, Mosta which is currently playing in the Maltese Premier League, the top tier in Malta.
+After 5 years in the Singapore Premier League, he joined European team Mosta, which currently plays in the Maltese Premier League, the top tier in Malta.

 Persikabo 1973

 Ahead of the 2023–24 Liga 1, Yamazaki decided comeback to Southeast Asia and joined Indonesian Liga 1 club Persikabo 1973 alongside Singaporean coach, Aidil Sharin.

 Kaya–Iloilo

-In January 2014, Yamazaki moved to Philippines to joined Kaya–Iloilo.
-He make his debut for the club on 7 April in a 2–0 win against rivals United City.
+In January 2014, Yamazaki moved to the Philippines to join Kaya–Iloilo.
+He made his debut for the club on 7 April in a 2–0 win against rivals United City.
 In the next league match against Don Bosco Garelli on 13 April, Yamazaki scored a brace in a 13–0 thrashing win.
 He helped his team to win the league title at the end of the season.